 We use open-source software in our proprietary software and will use open source software in the future.
 Companies that incorporate open-source software into their proprietary software and products have, from time to time, faced claims challenging the use of open source software and compliance with open source license terms.
 By the terms of certain open-source licenses, we could be required to release the source code of our proprietary software, and to make our proprietary software available under open source licenses to third parties at no cost, if we combine our proprietary software with open source software in certain manners.
-Although we monitor our use of open-source software, we cannot assure you that all open source software is reviewed prior to use in our software, that our developers have not incorporated open source software into their products have, in the past, faced claims seeking enforcement of open source license provisions and claims asserting ownership of open source software incorporated into their proprietary software.
+Although we monitor our use of open-source software, we cannot assure you that all open source software is reviewed prior to use in our software, that our developers have not incorporated open source software into our proprietary software, or that they will not do so in the future.
+In addition, companies that incorporate open-source software into their products have, in the past, faced claims seeking enforcement.

+of open source license provisions and claims asserting ownership of open source software incorporated into their proprietary software.
 If an author or other third party that distributes such open-source software were to allege that we have not complied with the conditions of an open source license, we could incur significant legal costs defending ourselves against such allegations.
 In the event such claims were successful, we could be subject to significant damages or be enjoined from the distribution of our proprietary software.
 In addition, the terms of open-source software licenses may require us to provide software that we develop using such open source software to others on unfavorable license terms.